 It’s clear that hindsight is NOT 2020, but looking back at the year from within the gates of R House shows that, even in our quiet homes, we stayed connected and lived a story worth telling.

-Check back later this week for Part II of R Year in Review.
+Read Part II of R Year in Review.

 Always Together.
 We R Tacoma.